skywind3000/CloudClip/README.md

 ## Tutorial

-Copy text on a local system to the cloud:
+Copy text on a remote system to the cloud:

     echo "Hello, Cloud Clipboard" | cloudcopy

-Paste on a remote system from the cloud:
+Paste on a local system from the cloud:

     cloudpaste

-And you will see the text coppied from another system:
+And you will see the text coppied from the remote system:

     Hello, Cloud Clipboard